 Allergies are common across the world and Hong Kong is no different.
 Allergies are more common in children as some people grow out of their allergies.
 A global study in 2002 found that roughly one in three children in Hong Kong suffer from asthma, allergic rhinitis and/or eczema.
 In another study, 42.9% of Hong Kong-born children were sensitive to environmental allergens.
 There is little research on the prevalence of food allergies in Hong Kong but one questionnaire amongst Hong Kong parents found that 8.1% of Hong Kong 2-7-year olds had experienced adverse food reactions – the most common reactions were to shellfish, milk and eggs.

-Common environmental allergens in Hong Kong and how to reduce them
+Common environmental allergens in Hong Kong (from dust mites to cockroaches), and how to reduce them

 With our tight urban quarters, people in Hong Kong are more likely to suffer year-round from allergies rather than seasonal allergies such as hayfever.
 The most common symptoms of environmental allergens are rhinitis, asthma, and eczema.